sclavijosuero/pw-api-plugin/README.md

 #### ✔️ `axiosApi.request({ [page] }, config)`

-Makes an Axios API request and logs the request and response data on the Playwright UI.
+Class function that makes an Axios REQUEST and logs the request and response data on the Playwright UI.

 - **Parameters**:
   - `params` (Object)